Chapter 6: Contract Administration

-After receipt of a termination notice, the contractor should take the following actions (FAR 49.104):
+After receipt of a termination notice, the contractor should take the following actions, per FAR 49.104:

-- Submit a request for equitable adjustment if necessary
+- Submit a request for equitable adjustment (REA), if necessary.

-- Notify the termination contracting officer about any legal proceedings arising from terminated subcontracts
+- Notify the termination contracting officer of any legal proceedings arising from terminated subcontracts.

 - Dispose of termination inventory.

-Termination for convenience.
-The rapid pace of changing requirements can often result in the government no longer needing the supplies or services for which it has contracted.
+T4C.
+The rapid pace of changing requirements can often result in the government’s no longer needing the supplies or services for which it has contracted.
 A request for the contractor to stop providing such supplies or services can often be met with confusion from the contractor.
 Regardless of the reason for not wanting contract performance to continue, the contractor might perceive that the CCO simply is not satisfied with contractor performance.
 If less than $5,000 remains on the contract, the CCO should not terminate the contract.
-(FAR 49.101(c))
+(See FAR 49.101(c).)

-The general procedures for T4C include the following actions (not necessarily in the exact sequence listed):
+The general procedures for T4C include the following actions (not necessarily in the sequence listed):

-- Issue a suspension-of-work order for construction or architecture and engineering, which specifically excludes profit (FAR 42.1302 and clause 52.242-14)
+- Issue a suspension-of-work order for construction or architecture and engineering, which specifically excludes profit (FAR 42.1302 and FAR clause 52.242-14).

-- Issue a stop-work order for the service or supply, which does not exclude profit (FAR 42.1303 and clause 52.242-15) and is usually in effect for 90 days (but if no notice after 90 days, contractor work restarts)
+- Issue a stop-work order for the service or supply, which does not exclude profit (FAR 42.1303 and FAR clause 52.242-15) and is usually in effect for 90 days (but if no notice is given after 90 days, contractor work restarts).

 - Negotiate a settlement or, if no settlement is reached, unilaterally make a determination and notify the contractor that the changes are under the disputes clause.